-Reflexology and Nutritional Therapy in SheffieldHello and welcome to my website.
+Reflexology Therapy in SheffieldHello and welcome to my website.

-I am a reflexologist and nutritional therapist with a busy practice in Sheffield.
-I have twenty years of practitioner experience and have seen many clients with a wide range of conditions including back and neck pain, digestive problems, fatigue and hormonal problems, to name just a few.
+I am a reflexologist with a busy practice in Sheffield.
+I have twenty two years of practitioner experience and have seen many clients with a wide range of conditions including back and neck pain, digestive problems, fatigue and hormonal problems, to name just a few.

 I trained with the International Institute of Reflexology and am actively involved with training days and exhibitions, and am a reflexology exam assessor.
 I have also trained in Advanced Reflexology Therapy (ART), and Limbic Reflexology.
 I am a member of the Association of Reflexologists (AoR), and The International Institute of Reflexologists (IIR).